top of page

 • Absolutely!
 Deploying the Agent in the call center workplace becomes deploying human capital in a talent-based environment.
 Since that Right Agent is considered a Human Capital or

-Talent, as per GCCMI Call Center Best Practices Standard Set (GCCMI CCBP-SS 2.800) then the call center management (or you as a call center) would perform certain practices to ensure that the Talent is deployed in a talent-based environment.
+Talent, as per GCCMI Call Center Best Practices Standard Set (GCCMI CCBP-SS 2.900) then the call center management (or you as a call center) would perform certain practices to ensure that the Talent is deployed in a talent-based environment.
 Now, this goes beyond hiring and training.

-You as a call center vice-president realise you have one more responsibility: spreading the right culture, or the so-called talent-based environment, or develop a new one!
+You as a call center vice-president realize you have one more responsibility: spreading the right culture, or the so-called talent-based environment, or develop a new one!
 You must influence the culture of your call center and make it a productive, ripe environment for vibrant ideas and innovative dynamism.
 That culture will unveil itself if you focus on the word Talent.
 So simple!

 This not only where the multicultural fit comes in; but the set of GCCMI Call Center Best Practices are all universal fit!